ericschoettle/blog_ember_practice/README.md

   * CRUD
    * Component to update entries
       * Tie component to model
-    * Button to delete
+    * button class="btn btn-success"to delete
-      * Tie button to model
+      * Tie button class="btn btn-success"to model
 *4. Replace links with Navbar
 *5. Styling
 *6. Add tags with a many-to-many relationship.